One of the most challenging stages of sales is prospecting and perfecting the art of handling objections coming from our potential clients.

 3. It’s Not Our Priority

-Your prospects, at the moment, simply don’t realize that they need you, and if you still want to make some progress with them, you need to make your way up their top-priority list.
+Your prospects, at the moment, simply don’t realize that they need you.
+So, if you want to make some progress with them, you need to make your way up their top-priority list.

-So, instead of talking about all the great specs and features of your product or service, make sure to stress how it can help them solve their biggest pain points.
+So, instead of talking about all the great specs and features of your product or service, highlight how it can help them solve their biggest pain points.

 4. I’m Using a Different Solution